Contents

 - Tips To Know Before Riding The NYC Subway

-- How to Navigate the NYC Subway in Review
+- How to Navigate the NYC Subway Wrap-up

-The next order of business is to get your MetroCard!
-You can get your MetroCard inside any train station at the vending machine or both if there is one.
+The next order of business is to get your MetroCard, or you can tap and pay which is now one of the easiest ways to pay and use the Subway!
+You can get your MetroCard inside any train station at the vending machine.
 Depending on how long you are visiting the city, these are your fare options:

 If you get a base fare metro card, they are reloadable.
 This means you can put it back into the machine and load more money instead of having to buy a new one!